 The Guide to Creating a Real Estate Thought Leadership Platform

-Personally, I have and continue to greatly benefit from creating a thought leadership platform.
+Personally, I have and continue to greatly benefit from creating such a platform.
 It allows me to build new friendships and business relationships and maintain existing ones.
-It allows me to stay top of mind of real estate entrepreneurs because I am constantly providing valuable, free information.
+It allows me to stay top-of-mind of real estate entrepreneurs because I am constantly providing valuable, free information.
 And it essentially has allowed me to continuously network with people on a global level – even while I am asleep.

 - A YouTube channel – interviewing real estate investors and entrepreneurs and/or providing daily/weekly/monthly insights